bigmlcom/python/docs/101_anomaly.rst

     from bigml.api import BigML
     # step 0: creating a connection to the service (default credentials)
+    # check how to set your credentials in the Authentication section
     api = BigML()
     # step 1: creating a source from the data in your local "data/iris.csv" file
     source = api.create_source("data/iris.csv")